 Issues at Hand

-Both wild and domestic horses are also facing the devastating reality of slaughter, and every year thousands of healthy horses are shipped across the U.S. borders to Mexico and Canada to unimaginable fates.
+Both wild and domestic horses in the United States are also facing the devastating reality of slaughter, and every year thousands of healthy horses are shipped across the U.S. borders to Mexico and Canada to unimaginable fates.

 What is Happening to Wild Horses?